Traffic Speed Deflectometer - Results

 | |

-| | • | Structural Curvature Index 300, SCI 300 |
+| • | Structural Curvature Index 300, SCI 300 |

 |

-| | • | Maximum Deflection under the load |
+| • | Maximum Deflection under the load |

 |

-Below the different results/parameters are discussed:
+Below some of the different results are discussed:

 Deflection Slope

-Structural Curvature Index 300 and Maximum Deflection
+Maximum Deflection and Structural Curvature Index 300

 Examples of results